Recent Advances in IPL Technology

 Before and one month after one treatment using the xeo IPL by Cutera, Inc. with the following parameters: Limelight handpiece, Program B 14J/cm².

-Intense pulsed light technology is highly versatile, safe, and effective for the treatment of vascular and pigmented lesions, hair removal, epidermal and dermal atrophy associated with photoaging, as well as acne and rosacea.
+Intense pulsed light technology is highly versatile for the treatment of vascular and pigmented lesions, hair removal, epidermal and dermal atrophy associated with photoaging, as well as acne and rosacea.
 Newer innovations such as Current Contol Wavelength and Single band filters have optimized the energy and light delivery of IPLs expanding the capabilities and treatment efficacy.

 Disclosure: Kevin Williams is the chief technical officer at Wynyard Aesthetics Academy.